NorthCoastChurch/IT-Policy/Policy-15-Wireless-Connectivity.md

 **Do:**

 - As with any Internet-connected device, defend your laptop, tablet, phone, etc. against Internet threats.
-Make sure your computer or device has the latest antivirus software, turn on the firewall, never perform a download on a public Internet connection, and use strong passwords.
+Make sure your computer or device has the latest antivirus software, turn on the firewall, keep installed software up to date, and use strong passwords.
 - Look around before selecting a place to sit, consider a seat with your back to a wall and position your device so that someone nearby cannot easily see the screen.
 - Assume all Wi-Fi links are suspicious, so choose a connection carefully.
 A rogue wireless link may have been set up by a hacker.
 Actively choose the one that is known to be the network you expect and have reason to trust.
 - Try to confirm that a given Wi-Fi link is legitimate.
 Check the security level of the network by choosing the most secure connection, even if you have to pay for access.
-A password-protected connection (one that is unique for your use) is better than one with a widely shared passphrase and infinitely better than one without a passphrase.
+A password-protected connection (one that is unique for your use) is better than one with a widely shared passphrase and infinitely better than an open network with no splash page.
 - Consider that one of two similar-appearing SSIDs or connection names may be rogue and could have been setup by a hacker.
 Inquire of the manager of the establishment for information about their official Wi-Fi access point.
 - Avoid free Wi-Fi with no encryption.
 Even if your website or other activity is using https (with a lock symbol in your browser) or other secure protocols, you are at much greater risk of snooping, eavesdropping, and hacking when on an open Wi- Fi connection (such as at Starbuck’s, McDonald’s, some hotels, etc.).
 - Seek out Wi-Fi connections that use current industry accepted encryption methods and that generally will require the obtaining of a passphrase from the establishment.